study-ORCATech-cloud/learn-and-earn-fork/docs/content-management/README.md

 # Content Management Documentation 📝

-This section contains all documentation related to creating, editing, and managing educational content on the ORCATech Learning Platform.
+This section contains all documentation related to creating, editing, and managing educational content on the LabDojo Learning Platform.

 ## 📚 Available Guides